 The secret?
 Extend the line until it does touch your proportion box.
 This is called a follow-through line.

 Every rose you draw will be unique, so it is good to understand all three approaches to creating your envelope shape.
 Use your favorite approach to finish the last translating the last line of our envelope shape to your drawing.

 Step 9: Clean up your drawing

 It is important that you keep your drawing clean as you go.
 You do not want to get confused as more lines are added.
 Erase the extra “noise” that you no longer need.

 Congrats!
 You now have an accurate proportion and shape of your rose.

 Next week on our blog, we will show you how to complete this drawing.
-Too excited to wait?
-Join our newsletter for a FREE PowerPoint that takes you through every step of How to Draw a Rose!
+Do you like our lessons?

 How did you do?